-Fig. 1 Hierarchy of a project and the license of each source file.
+Figure 1: Hierarchy of an imaginary project and the license of each source file.
 Note that the foo.c file in Pkg1 was imported to Pkg2 with the license changed to GPL-3.0+; The foo.c in Pkg3 contains totally different source code than the one in Pkg1, and was imported to Pkg4 with its name changed to foo100.c and license removed.